DanielMaritim/simple-login-form/README.md

 The login form contains a field for the username and another for the password.

- CSS to design the login page try to keep the design as simple as possible.
+ Make sure the CSS added to design the login page is as simple as possible.